imgag/aiDIVA/doc/aidiva/run_aidiva.md

 Please be adviced that for the *aiDIVA-meta* mode you need the two evidence-based files *eb_dom.GSvar* and *eb_rec.GSvar*.
 These files can be created using the [VariantRanking](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantRanking/index.md) tool which is part of the [ngs-bits](https://github.com/imgag/ngs-bits) tool collection.
 The VariantRanking tool needs as input a GSvar file which can be created if you process your VCF file with the [megSAP](https://github.com/imgag/megSAP) pipeline.
 Please head over to these repositories to have detailled instructions on how to use the tools.

+To test aiDIVA-meta without the need to install the whole [megSAP](https://github.com/imgag/megSAP) pipeline we included a conversion script to convert the annotated table into a basic GSvar file that includes all necessary information needed to run the [VariantRanking](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantRanking/index.md) tool (please be adviced that not all optional information used by [VariantRanking](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantRanking/index.md) are included in htis converted file many of these informations are missing).
+This converison script is meant for initial tests, but is highly recommended to use the whole [megSAP](https://github.com/imgag/megSAP) pipeline to generate the GSvar files to use the full potential of the [VariantRanking](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantRanking/index.md) tool.
+The [VariantRanking](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantRanking/index.md) tool was written specifically with the [megSAP](https://github.com/imgag/megSAP) annotation in mind.

+Head over to the [documentation](https://github.com/imgag/aiDIVA/blob/master/doc/annotation/run_annotation.md#convert-annotated-table-to-gsvar) of the annotion part to see how to use the conversion script.

+Please be aware that the annotation from the [megSAP](https://github.com/imgag/megSAP) pipeline and the annotation script shipped in this repository are not identical.

 ## Modes for Running aiDIVA